Jonathan Friedland: Career

+Academia

-Friedland was appointed Senior Lecturer at The Royal Postgraduate Medical School and Honorary Consultant in Infectious Disease at the Hammersmith Hospital.
-In 2004, he became Professor of Infectious Diseases and Head of Infectious Diseases and Immunity at the Royal Postgraduate Medical School, later Imperial College London.
+Friedland was appointed senior lecturer at the Royal Postgraduate Medical School and honorary consultant in infectious disease at the Hammersmith Hospital.

+In 2004, he became professor of infectious diseases and head of infectious diseases and immunity at the Royal Postgraduate Medical School, later Imperial College London.
 He served as Director (formerly Dean) of the Hammersmith campus, Imperial College London, from 2010.
-Friedland maintained an active clinical practice as Honorary Consultant in Infectious Diseases and Medicine, Imperial College Healthcare (formerly Hammersmith Hospitals) NHS Trust, from 1994 to 2018, and served as Chief of Clinical Service from 2004 to 2013.
+Friedland maintained an active clinical practice as honorary consultant in infectious diseases and Medicine, Imperial College Healthcare (formerly Hammersmith Hospitals) NHS Trust, from 1994 to 2018, and served as chief of clinical service from 2004 to 2013.

-In 2018, Friedland joined St George's, University of London as Deputy Principal (Research and Enterprise) and Professor of Infectious Diseases.
-Following the merger of City and St George’s, University of London, he became Deputy Vice-President (Research & Innovation).
+In 2018, Friedland joined St George's, University of London as Deputy Vice-Chancellor (research and enterprise) and Professor of Infectious Diseases.
+Following the merger of City and St George’s, University of London, he became Vice-President (research & innovation).